-The period 2008-09 saw Regency gain a 100% interest in Mambare and successfully conclude the first phase of the exploration and drilling programme, producing 4,000 metres of drill core from 335 drill holes.
+The 2008-09 period saw Regency gain a 100% interest in Mambare and successfully conclude the first phase of the exploration and drilling programme, producing 4,000 metres of drill core from 335 drill holes.
 One of the keys to unlocking the value within Mambare has always been access to mineral processing technology which was both economical and provided decent levels of recovery.
 To achieve this, the company entered into a 50:50 joint venture agreement with Direct Nickel Pty Ltd (DNi).

 The DNi process is designed to process nickel laterites and has been tested at a pilot plant stage in Perth.
-The process is sustainable and cost effective using nitric acid, with 95% being recycled.
-As well as having low operating costs, capital expenditure is also low by industry standards.
+The process is sustainable and cost effective using nitric acid, with 95% of this acid being recycled.
+As well as having very reasonable operating costs, capital expenditure is also low by industry standards and in particular scalable; not requiring expensive high atmospheric pressure tanks.
 The Mambare project is licensed to use DNi's revolutionary nickel laterite treatment process up to a production capacity of 40,000tpa.

-The then joint venture partners were committed to the development Mambare as well as piloting and applying DNi's advanced nickel-cobalt extraction technology.
-In 2010-11, the second phase of the exploration and drilling programme began which comprised of 220 holes for a total of 4,000 metres.
-Also during this period, an exploration licence application was filed to explore the region for geothermal targets, in order to meet the potential power requirements of the project.
+The then joint venture partners were committed to the development of Mambare as well as piloting and applying DNi's advanced nickel-cobalt extraction technology.
+In 2010-11, the second phase of the exploration and drilling programme began, which comprised of 220 holes for a total of 4,000 metres.
+Also, during this period, an exploration licence application was filed to explore the region for geothermal targets in order to meet the potential power requirements of the project.
 The team believe that the combination of green geothermal energy and a world-class nickel laterite project coupled with DNi's technology could result in the potential project operating in the lowest quartile of world nickel production cash costs.